anenadic/2022-03-15-ttt-online-GMT/FEEDBACK-FROM-INSTRUCTORS.md

 - Course too long again
 - live teaching exercise should not be at the end as any slip of the chedule leaves not enough time for that exercise - could be moved to earlier in the afternoon to have more breakout / group work
 - people liked episodes on motivation, equity, accessibility
+- make sure homework is mentioned in the intro letter so learners can actually read/prepare in advance and not leave it for overnight reading after day 1